varun93/clang-sanitizers-examples/README.md

 I have included examples of some of the most commonly used sanitizer options.Plan to update the list as and when I explore more.

+**Note** : I have committed the executables in the repository just in case someone wants to quickly try it.

 - **Address Santizers**
   - Use After Free
   - Stack Buffer Flow